-- Wound infection or wound hernia. - Leaks or perforations causing internal infection and the need for re-operation. - Blood clots in your leg veins and lungs, causing obstruction, requiring an additional operation. - Too much scar tissue at the anastomosis and necessity for an endoscopy with stretching. - Failure to lose weight; severe vitamin deficiencies; stomach ulcer. - Excessive weight loss. - Psychiatric complications such as depression. - Hemi/lung/nerve/other complications. - Gallstone formation, gallbladder colic or infection, and/or pancreatitis. - Kidney stones, renal colic, gout, and/or weight re-gain. - Intolerance of the sleeve and conversion to gastric bypass.
+- Wound infection or wound hernia. - Leaks or perforations causing internal infection and the need for re-operation. - Blood clots in your veins. - Too much scar tissue at the anastomosis and necessity for an endoscopy with stretching. - Failure to lose weight; severe vitamin deficiencies; stomach ulcer. - Excessive weight loss. - Psychiatric complications such as depression. - Hemi/lung/nerve/other complications. - Gallstone formation, gallbladder colic or infection, and/or pancreatitis. - Kidney stones, renal colic, gout, and/or weight re-gain. - Intolerance of the sleeve and conversion to gastric bypass. - Bowel blockage requiring an additional operation.